0330 096 6451

 Market and Model

-There are two ZOE mechanical specs available; the old 80kW version; or the infinitely preferrable 100kW model, with its faster acceleration and longer operating range.
+There are two ZOE mechanical specs available; the old 'R110' 80kW version; or the infinitely preferrable 'R135' 100kW model, with its faster acceleration and longer operating range.
 Either way, there are two ways to buy a ZOE.
 You can either pay a lower up-front price and lease the car's battery on a monthly basis.
 Or buy your ZOE outright.
-If you go for the lease approach, you're looking at needing a budget of around £20,000 (after deduction of the government £3,500 Plug-in Car Grant).
+If you go for the lease approach, you're looking at needing a budget of just under £19,000 (after deduction of the government £3,500 Plug-in Car Grant).
 Plus you'll then have a monthly battery lease payment that will vary depending on your projected mileage which can be anything from 4,500 miles pa to 10,500 miles pa.
 That monthly payment could be anything from around £60 to £110 a month.
-If you don't want all that complication and simply want to buy your ZOE outright, then you're looking at paying around £25,000 (after deduction of the government Plug-in Car Grant).
+If you don't want all that complication and simply want to buy your ZOE outright, then you're looking at paying around £26,000 (after deduction of the government Plug-in Car Grant).
+There are 'Play', 'Iconic' and 'GT Line' trim levels.
 All derivatives feature the multimedia system, R-Link, as standard which can now feature Android Auto smartphone-mirroring.
 To enable drivers to control the infotainment system's functions without taking their eyes off the road, R-Link features a big seven-inch display, steering wheel-mounted controls and voice recognition.
 It also delivers integrated connectivity with motoring services and applications available from the R-Link Store.
 Other standard ZOE features include Bluetooth, climate control, cruise control, Bluetooth, a Renault keycard and a speed limiter function.
 Programmable pre-conditioning heats or cools ZOE's cabin when the vehicle is charging, so when the driver gets into the car, the cabin is just the right temperature and battery charge is saved in use.
 As a further neat touch, this can be activated remotely via the owner's smartphone.

 Cost of Ownership